rD1100/Zettacamp/README.md

 # Zettacamp
-ZettaCamp Technical Test. at Inside are Screenshot Aptitude Test and Code/ Source Code
+ZettaCamp Technical Test.
+At Inside are Screenshot Aptitude Test and Code/ Source Code